-Here’s a list of ideas that you could do for your Skills section, or use as a starting point to create a programme of your own.
+Here’s a LIST OF IDEAS that you could do for your Skills section, or use as a starting point to create a programme of your own.
 Participants must be able to show evidence of the skill they have learnt or show improvement in an existing skill.

 Please Note: These programmes are for guidance and are not to be taken as a rigid syllabus.
 To indicate the content appropriate to young people with varying degrees of knowledge and experience, they are arranged under three headings: ‘For beginners’, ‘For those with some knowledge’ and ‘For the more advanced’, and participants are free to select as broad or as restricted an aspect of this skill as they wish, but appropriate social and cultural aspects are to be covered.